parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram/README.md

 ## Conceptual Design
 A one-paragraph description of your proposed contribution.

+I will be doing this project all by myself for the last 4 - 5 weeks of the semster.
+I will begin with implementing all of the calculator classes for this project.
+Then, I will implelemt the receipt class for this project.
+And then I will implement the customer and cashier classes for this project.
+Then, I will create the ItemsAndPrices class.
+At the end, I will be unit testing using Mockito Testing and I made a MainForUnitTest class for it.
+And also create the user interface using the Main class that I have created for this project.

 ## Background
 A URL reference to the project.
 Add text on how to build and run succesfully.